luciangreen/luciancicd/README.md

 * Lucian CI/CD works with:
     * Prolog files
-    * Other language files
     * Text data files

-* So far, Prolog files should test Prolog and other language files.
+* So far, Prolog files should test Prolog.
 * Other text data files and some comments that aren't in the latest version may not necessarily be kept by Lucian CI/CD. <b>Important:</b> run `set_up_luciancicd.` to prevent tests and comments from being deleted before entering code to test changes in.
 Also check if `main_file.txt` contains all main files and main predicates.

 * Please ensure that each test's file loads the necessary files.